 The starting point of this collection was the falcon.
 This print is experiencing a rebirth as the guiding motive of this season.
 We originally developed this print for Fall-Winter 2012.
 Now it is the metaphorical central theme of the collection and adorns key pieces in numerous iterations.

-Creating a collection is always a conflict between creativity and salability.
+Creating a collection is always a conflict between creativity and scalability.

 Why do you think the youth is so attracted to art?

-Every generation looks for answers, and art seems to provide them.
-Art expresses “zeitgeist” and provides guidance.
+Every generation looks for answers, and art apparently provides them.
+Art expresses the “zeitgeist” and provides guidance.